 Credentials ceremonies take place at Government House in Canberra.
-They are tentatively scheduled every two months from late February/early March.
+For resident HOMs, they are tentatively scheduled every two months from late February/early March.
+(For non-resident HOMs, see 2.6.4 and 2.11.)
 As participation in credentials ceremonies is determined by the order in which HOMs-designate physically arrive in Canberra and a minimum of three participants is required, a firm commitment on the date and time of the ceremony can usually only be given closer to the occasion.

 Participants in the ceremony may wear national costume, a dark business suit or a day dress (no hats or gloves), or military uniform with full decorations (no sword).